ESPRESSO on VLT: An Instrument for Exoplanet Research: A ultra-stable high-resolution spectrograph for the VLT

 \subsection{Observing modes and performance}

-The extreme precision of ESPRESSO will be achieved based on well-known concepts provided by the HARPS experience.
+The extreme precision of ESPRESSO is achieved based on well-known concepts provided by the HARPS experience.
 The light of one or several UTs is fed through the front-end unit into optical fibers that scramble the light and provide excellent illumination stability to the spectrograph.
-In order to improve light scrambling, non-circular but octogonal or square fiber shapes are used~\citep{cha12}..
+In order to improve light scrambling, non-circular but octogonal or square fiber shapes are used~\citep{cha12}.
 The target fiber can be fed either with the light from the astronomical object or one of the calibration sources.
-The reference fiber will receive either sky light (faint source mode) or calibration light (bright source mode).
-In the latter case, the simultaneous-reference technique succesfully applied in HARPS will enable to track instrumental drifts down to the \cms\ level.
+The reference fiber receives either sky light (faint source mode) or calibration light (bright source mode).
+In the latter case, the simultaneous-reference technique successfully applied in HARPS and confirmed in ESPRESSO enables to track instrumental drifts down to the \cms\ level.
 In this mode the measurement is photon-noise limited and detector read-out noise negligible.
 In the faint-source mode, instead, detector noise and sky background may become significant.
-In this case, the second fiber will allow to measure the sky background, whereas a slower read-out and high binning factor will reduce the detector noise.
-ESPRESSO will have three instrumental modes: singleHR, singleUHR and multiMR (see Table~\ref{tabmod}).
-Each mode will be available with two different detector read-out modes optimized for low and high-SNR measurements, respectively.
+In this case, the second fiber allows to measure the sky background, whereas a slower read-out and high binning factor reduces the detector noise.
+ESPRESSO provides spectra in the wavelength range 378.2-788.7~nm with three instrumental modes: singleHR, singleUHR and multiMR, with each different detector binning (HR11, HR21, HR42, UHR11, MR42, MR84, see Table~\ref{tabmod}).
+They produce correspondingly different spatial and spectral sampling.
+The resolving power, instead, is essentially given and fixed by the instrument mode; it varies only slightly with binning.
+The HR and the MR modes are furthermore available with two different detector read-out modes (slow/high-gain and fast/low-gain) optimized for low and high-SNR measurements, respectively.